Spider-Man 2099: Early years

-Miguel O'Hara was born in New York City (futuristically called Nueva York), many years after the end of what his people's history calls the "Heroic Age", which is the modern-day era of Marvel heroes.
+Miguel O'Hara was born in New York City (futuristically called Nueva York), many years after the end of what his people's history calls the "Heroic Age", which is the modern-day era of Marvel heroes, he was born after his mother Conchata had an affair with his father's boss.
 He grows up with his mother Conchata, his younger brother Gabriel, and his abusive father George O'Hara.
 A rebellious boy with prodigy-level intelligence, Miguel is an adolescent when he is awarded enrollment into the Alchemax School for Gifted Youngsters (heavily implied to be a renovated version of the X-Men's headquarters) in Westchester, owned by the powerful Alchemax megacorporation which also controls local law enforcement agencies.
 Here, he befriends Xina Kwan, a girl of similar intelligence who specializes in computers.
 Xina helps Miguel defend himself against the bully Kron Stone, son of Tyler Stone: Vice President of R&D for Alchemax.
-As adults, Miguel and Xina date seriously until Miguel cheats on her with Dana D'Angelo, who originally is the girlfriend of Miguel's brother Gabe.
+Miguel and Xina become best friends and later develop romantic feelings for each other.
+As adults, Miguel and Xina date seriously until Miguel cheats on her with Dana D'Angelo, who is the girlfriend of Miguel's brother Gabe.
 Later on, Miguel and Dana are engaged.
-Though seemingly arrogant and confident in all walks of life, Miguel is a very private man and trusts almost no one except for his apartment's holographic aide Lyla, an artificial intelligence programmed by Xina.
+In the Dissecting Spider-Man editorial, it is stated that Miguel purposely self-sabotaged his romantic relationship with Xina by cheating on her with Dana because Xina challenged his superiority complex by being his intellectual equal: "He had felt somewhat disconcerted, his master of his environment threatened, whenever Xina was around."
+Whereas Dana was "ideal" in the sense that she cared for Miguel and was "bright enough not to annoy him, but not so sharp that she was a threat".
+Though seemingly arrogant and confident in all walks of life, Miguel is a very private man and trusts almost no one except for Lyla, an AI assistant whom Xina created as a gift for him.